Flyers win in OT, push point streak to season-best 6 games

 Ersson survived a bit of a scare later in the period when he came out to play a puck and turned it over to the Red Wings.
 However, Detroit failed to execute on a 2-on-1 as Ersson hustled back to his net.

-But the 25-year-old also made some strong saves in the final stanza.
-He has really found his game for the Flyers.
-Ersson entered 6-1-0 with a 1.66 goals-against average, .930 save percentage and one shutout since the holiday break.
+The 25-year-old also made some strong saves in the final stanza.
+He has really found his game for the Flyers, going 7-1-0 with a 1.56 goals-against average, .935 save percentage and one shutout since the holiday break.

+"Ers has steadied himself, looks so much more confident," Tortorella said.
+"He's not busy.
+When I evaluate Ers, in my mind, just watching him play, when he's not busy and the puck's hitting him, you can tell he's there.
+He made some key saves at the end to give us an opportunity."

 Alex Lyon, who spent five seasons in the Flyers' organization, mostly with AHL affiliate Lehigh Valley, stopped 24 of 26 shots for the Red Wings.